/

 Updated on

-Below, we’ll first look at why monitoring matters and which types exist.
-Then we’ll introduce five monitoring tools for IT professionals and teams in small to mid-sized companies who don’t want oversized enterprise suites, but also don’t want obscure niche products.
+Below, we'll walk through the basics: why monitoring matters and which types exist - and then compare five tools built for IT teams in small to mid-sized companies.
+No oversized enterprise suites, no obscure niche products.

 Why monitoring is important